A Sunday Afternoon on the Island of La Grande Jatte

 A Sunday Afternoon on the Island of La Grande Jatte (Un dimanche après-midi à l'Île de la Grande Jatte) was painted from 1884 to 1886 and is Georges Seurat's most famous work.
 A leading example of pointillist technique, executed on a large canvas, it is a founding work of the neo-impressionist movement.
 Seurat's composition includes a number of Parisians at a park on the banks of the River Seine.
-It is in the collection of the Art Institute of Chicago.
+It is held in the collection of the Art Institute of Chicago.